-Location

-• I-24/Bell Rd. traffic counts

-- 10-minute drive shed market is large and growing - 10-minute market is racially and ethnically diverse and young - Good connectivity with Century Farm via Hickory Hollow Pkwy - Ford Ice Center, community college, community center and library are a built-in market - Ford Ice Center is a regional draw - Parking at the Global Mall site
+- Location - I-24/Bell Rd. traffic counts - 10-minute drive shed market is large and growing - 10-minute market is racially and ethnically diverse and - Good connectivity with Century Farm via Hickory Hollow Pkwy - Ford Ice Center, community college, community center and library are a built-in market - Ford Ice Center is a regional draw - Parking at the Global Mall site

 - "Hole in the donut" regional center issue.
-Tanger Outlets at Century Farm will be a regional draw and could potentially re-establish Exits 59 and 60 as a regional and community shopping destination. - Vanderbilt Medical will bring a daytime population of workers and patrons - "Medtail" opportunities with Vanderbilt Medical creating a medical hub for the southeast community - There may be an opportunity to leverage population diversity by incentivizing diverse food, retail, and entertainment/ recreation offerings - A portion of the parking lots at Global Mall are a "blank slate" available for development and/or programming (like food truck events) - Residential development to create a "there-there" on the Global Mall site - New housing at Century Farm will grow the neighborhood market pad sites surround it - Surrounding pad sites are a redevelopment challenge due to economics - A key site linking Global Mall to Exit 60 interchange is a car dealership - hard to change - Lack of restaurants and places for people to relax and enjoy - Area underserved by transit
+Tanger Outlets at Century Farm will be a regional draw and could potentially re-establish Exits 59 and 60 as a regional and community shopping destination. - Vanderbilt Medical will bring a daytime population of workers and patrons - "Medtail" opportunities with Vanderbilt Medical creating a medical hub for the southeast community - There may be an opportunity to leverage population diversity by incentivizing diverse food, retail, and entertainment/ recreation - A portion of the parking lots at Global Mall are a "blank slate" available for development and/or programming (like food truck - Residential development to create a "there-there" on the Global Mall - New housing at Century Farm will grow the neighborhood market

+- Physical environment not walkable or amenitized - Image of surrounding area vacancy at Global Mall - Perceptions of crime - Global Mall site's interface with the streets is not good pad sites surround it - Surrounding pad sites are a redevelopment challenge due to economics - A key site linking Global Mall to Exit 60 interchange is a car dealership - hard to change - Lack of restaurants and places for people to relax and - Area underserved by transit